adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-Adding `tabindex="-1"` removes the buttons from the tab sequence.
+Adding `tabindex="-1"` (not necessarily good, more testing/research) removes the buttons from the tab sequence.
 This ensures we don't disturb the natural flow and order of form elements.
 The buttons use symbols and although the best icon is text, these icons are well understood and keep the interface clean.
 For those using screen readers, we add `aria-label="Increment"` so the interface makes sense audibly.

 Javascript: